-Partial Probability Weighted Moments (PPWMs) are an extension of the Probability Weighted Moments (PWM) used to determine L-moments as described in Hosking and Wallis (1997).
-These PPWMs, outlined in Wang (1990a) were introduced to incorporate historical flood information into estimating extreme-value distribution parameters.
+Partial Probability Weighted Moments (PPWMs) are an extension of the Probability Weighted Moments (PWMs) used to determine L-moments as described in Hosking and Wallis (1997).
+These PPWMs, outlined in Wang (1990a) were introduced to incorporate historical flood information into estimating extreme value distribution parameters.

 Recall that the PWMs, βr are defined in Hosking and Wallis (1997) as